Prasath-25032002/RB-DCU_GUIDE/source/main.rst

 .. note::

-   Make a note of both the IP address and the board name for future use.
+   Make a note of both the assigned IP address and the hostname of the target board for later use.

 **Step 3: Install and Enable SSH on the Host PC**

-To enable SSH communication, install and start the SSH service:
+Ensure SSH is installed and running:

 .. code-block:: console